OlegHaik/website-factory/DEPLOYMENT.md

 ## Success!

-Your roofing website is now live! 🎉
+Your website is now live.

 You can:
 - Add unlimited locations via Supabase